atoptima/DynamicSparseArrays.jl/README.md

 This package is a work in progress.

-The goal is to implement Packed Memory Array (PMA), Adaptative PMA, and Packed Compressed Sparse Row Matrix (PCSR) data structures and the insert, delete, search, SpMV operations.
+The goal is to implement Adaptative Packed Memory Array (APMA) and Packed Compressed Sparse Row Matrix (PCSR) data structures with the insert, delete, search, and SpMV operations.

 ## References